moxiegirl/tutorial-changes/hello-blockstack.md

 2. Choose **Allow**.

-7. Open your browser to `http://localhost:8080`.
+3. Open your browser to `http://localhost:8080`.

-   You should see a simple React app.
+   You should see a simple application:

    ![](images/initial-app.gif)

-8. Choose **Sign In with Blockstack**.
+4. Choose **Sign In with Blockstack**.

    The application detects whether the user has the client edition installed or not.
 This is done automatically by the Blockstack API, more about this later.